LukaMarr/InstagramMacOS/README.md

 ![Icon in dock](icon_dock.png)

 This is not an official Instagram product.
-Instagram logo by amazing [Instgram Design](https://dribbble.com/instagram) crew. <br>
+Instagram logo by amazing [Instagram Design](https://dribbble.com/instagram) crew. <br>

 Made with ❤️ & ☕️.